Matinee started as a dream.

 First, though, Matt would hone his chops.
-He leapt from journalism to advertising, bopping around until finally landing at Well Done Marketing, where he eventually became associate creative director.
+He leapt from journalism to advertising, eventually landing at Well Done Marketing, where he became associate creative director.
 Then, in 2015, he convinced Amy (now his wife) to join him there.
 Together, they helped lead one of the finest creative teams in Indianapolis.

-And things were pretty good for awhile there.
+And things were pretty good for awhile.
 They loved their colleagues.
 They loved their boss.
 But something nagged at them.
 It haunted their sleep.
 It hovered over the dining room table during dinner.
 It lingered a few steps behind them as they walked their dog.

-Not only had it not died; it had quietly grown stronger and more persistent.
+It never died.
+If anything, it had gotten stronger, and more persistent.
 You could say Matt and Amy were powerless to resist it.
 But the truth is, they offered no resistance.
 They were ready.